Musings of a Cigarette Smoking Man: Reception

 "Musings of a Cigarette Smoking Man" received mostly positive praise from critics.
 Entertainment Weekly gave the episode an "A−", noting that "one has to wonder to what extent this episode is intended as information, and to what extent sheer entertainment".
 Reviewer Zack Handlen of The A.V.
 Club spoke positively of the episode, saying "I love this ... and watching it now, I still do".
 He ultimately gave the episode an "A" and wrote, "'Musings' is great because it transforms CSM from a living ghost into the walking dead—still horrifying, still dangerous, but pitiable just the same".
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, named the episode "one of The X-Files' true masterpieces" and awarded it five stars out of five.
-The two praised Morgan and Wong's combination of mythological story elements with more dry and dark humor.
-Furthermore, Shearman and Pearson wrote positively of the ambiguousness of the episode's authenticity, noting that "the answers that the viewers are craving are handed out here on such a large plate, you can only take them as a delicious parody."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, named the episode "one of The X-Files' true masterpieces" and awarded it five stars out of five.
+The author praised Morgan and Wong's combination of mythological story elements with more dry and dark humor.
+Furthermore, Shearman wrote positively of the ambiguousness of the episode's authenticity, noting that "the answers that the viewers are craving are handed out here on such a large plate, you can only take them as a delicious parody."
 Paula Vitaris from Cinefantastique gave the episode a glowing review and awarded it four stars out of four.
 She praised the way that the viewer is able to see the "barren emotional landscape in which the Cigarette Smoking Man dwells" via the "tone of the script".
 Furthermore, Vitaris applauded the Forrest Gump-esque rant, calling it "a comic high point of verbal venom".